Mr. Joel Aune

 principal, Curriculum/ Assessment Director, Assistant Superintendent, to Superintendent, while serving as an adjunct professor in education leadership programs at Washington State University, Whitworth University and Eastern Washington University.
 Most recently, Pam has worked with principal interns through EWU’s principal preparation program and aiding school districts in leadership searches through Northwest Leadership Associates.

 Mark J. Venn retired in 2013 from the Sedro-Woolley school district superintendent position after a 37-year tenure in education.
 Throughout his career he held many positions ranging from teacher, coach, athletic director, CTE director, assistant principal, high school principal, assistant superintendent to superintendent (2004-2013).
-Mark has served on the ESD 189 board for 10 years, has been an active Rotary Club member for over 20 years and volunteers for Meals on Wheels and the Skagit County Civil Service Commission and SMART team.
-He helped facilitate the establishment of the Northwest Career and Technical Academy (Skills Center) as well as planning and building the Skagit County Community Justice Center (jail).
+Mark has served on the ESD 189 board for 12 years, has been an active Rotary Club member for over 22 years and volunteered for Meals on Wheels and the Skagit County Civil Service Commission and SMART team.
+He helped facilitate the establishment of the Northwest Career and Technical Academy (Skills Center) as well as planning and building the Skagit County Community Justice Center.
 As a way of “giving back” to education, he has assisted school districts in finding and hiring candidates in leadership searches for principals, assistant superintendents and superintendents.
-For the past 10 years he has been a member of the Northwest Leadership Associates team; involved in over 45 searches.
+For the past 12 years he has been a member of the Northwest Leadership Associates team; involved in over 50 searches.

 Dr. Wayne Robertson